Posted by Robert Half Finance & Accounting on Monday, May 1, 2017 - 08:00 | Follow me

 Put all the pieces together with The People Puzzle: Building and Retaining a Talented Accounting and Finance Team.

 Millennials value work-life balance.
-You may need to rethink the perks you’re offering when formulating your recruiting and retention plans.
-In addition to competitive salary, consider perks such as telecommuting, flexible hours, comp time and more vacation days.
+You may need to rethink the employee benefits you’re offering when formulating your recruiting and retention plans.
+In addition to competitive salaries, consider perks such as telecommuting, flexible hours, comp time and more vacation days.

-So in short, in spite of the air of mystery surrounding this generation, millennials can be catalysts for change.
+In spite of the air of mystery surrounding this generation, millennials can be catalysts for change.
 They seek out roles in which they can develop professionally, and they are technologically astute.
-Once you know what makes them tick, and the work scenarios in which they flourish, you’ll have an easier time recruiting them, managing them and retaining them.
+Once you know what makes them tick and the work scenarios in which they flourish, you’ll have an easier time recruiting them, managing them and retaining them.